Follow TV Tropes

 • Also, the kanji for "Guu" (as seen in the title card of Episode 2, among other places) look like an open mouth with fangs about to eat something: ぐー

-• Mind Control: One time she decided to give Haré a video game controller, that had the ability to control people she choose.
-She also choose to change the personalities of Haré's friends and family, just fo funzies.
+• She also has more overt mind-control abilities.
+In Episode 26 she gives Haré a video game controller which had the ability to control people she chose.
+In Episode 19, she changed the personalities of Haré's friends and family, just for funzies.

 • Older Alter Ego: Has one that appears occasionally